Blog

 If you've ever worked with Network Policies in Kubernetes environments supporting production workloads or scalable architecture patterns, you understand that maintaining robust security can feel like trying to hit a moving target.
 As applications grow and change, these policies often struggle to keep pace, leaving potential security gaps or causing unnecessary restrictions.

-The Network Policy Conundrum
+The Network Policy conundrum

 Network Policies in Kubernetes are powerful tools for controlling pod-to-pod communication.
 However, they come with a significant drawback: they're static by nature.
 As new code is released and application architectures evolve, Network Policies don't automatically update to reflect these changes.
 This can lead to several issues: